yuhouzhou/cftm/README.md

 Use `matplotlib` to visualize the topic coherence change of models.

-Use `pyLDAvis.sklearn` to visualize the topic result.
+Use `pyLDAvis` to visualize the topic result.